Almost coherent modules and almost coherent sheaves: Almost coherent sheaves on schemes and formal schemes

 \subsection{Formal Schemes.
-Basic Functors on the Derived Categories of $\O_\X^a$-modules}
+Basic functors on derived categories of $\O_\X^a$-modules}

-We discuss the derived analogue of the results in Section~\ref{basic-formal}.
+We discuss the derived analogue of the main results of Section~\ref{basic-formal}.
 We show that the derived completion, derived tensor product, derived pullback, and derived almost Hom functors preserve complexes with almost coherent cohomology sheaves under certain conditions.
-For the rest of the section, we fix a ring $R$ as in the Setup~\ref{set-up3}.
+For the rest of the section, we fix a ring $R$ as in Setup~\ref{set-up3}.

 We start with the completion functor.
 We recall that we have defined the morphism of locally ringed spaces $c\colon \wdh{X} \to X$ for any $R$-scheme $X$.
-If $X$ is locally finitely presented over $R$ or $X=\Spec A$ for a topologically finitely presented $R$-algebra $A$, then $c$ is a flat morphism as was shown in Lemma~\ref{completion-affine} and Corollary~\ref{completion-global}.
+If $X$ is locally finitely presented over $R$ or $X=\Spec A$ for a topologically finitely presented $R$-algebra $A$, then $c$ is a flat morphism as shown in Lemma~\ref{completion-affine} and Corollary~\ref{completion-global}.